Movatterモバイル変換

 Air service to Jersey before 1937 consisted of biplane airliners and someseaplanes landing on the beach atSaint Aubin's bay.Jersey Airways andImperial Airways were among those who operated to the island before theSecond World War, but conditions were difficult as tides governed timetables.
 It was also difficult to prevent public members from walking across the landing area, and any aircraft that had mechanical problems had to be dragged up the slipways until the tide receded.

-TheStates of Jersey decided to build an airport which opened on 10 March 1937 with four grass runways, the longest being 2,940 ft (896 m) with a concrete centreline.
+TheStates of Jersey decided to build an airport, which opened on 10 March 1937 with four grass runways, the longest being 2,940 ft (896 m) with a concrete centreline.

 In early March 1940 theAdmiralty took over Jersey airport, to use as aNaval Air Station, known as RNAS Jersey.755 Naval Air Squadron, a Telegraphist Air Gunner Training Squadron and763 Naval Air Squadron, Torpedo, Spotter, Reconnaissance Pool No.1 arrived on 11 March 1940.
 On 21 May 1940,826 Naval Air Squadron arrived for one weeks operation, departing on 29 May.
-However, due to the German occupation of France and the proximity to the Channel Islands, the Government concluded the Islands weren't defendable and both 755 NAS and 763 NAS were withdrawn on 31 May 1940 with RNAS Jersey closing on the same day.816 Naval Air Squadron briefly used Jersey Airport between 6 and 11 June 1940, however, on 1 July 1940 the Island was occupied by German forces.[3]
+However, due to theGerman occupation of France and the proximity to the Channel Islands, the Government concluded the Islands were not defendable, and both 755 NAS and 763 NAS were withdrawn on 31 May 1940, with RNAS Jersey closing on the same day.816 Naval Air Squadron briefly used Jersey Airport between 6 and 11 June 1940; however, on 1 July 1940 the Island was occupied by German forces.[3]

-Concrete taxiways were added during theWorld War II occupation by theLuftwaffe – they also builthangars, one of which, the Jersey Airlines hangar, is still in existence although no longer used.
+Concrete taxiways were added during theWorld War II occupation by theLuftwaffe; they also builthangars, one of which, the Jersey Airlines hangar, is still in existence, although no longer used.

 Development after WWII

 A 4,200 ft (1,280 m)tarmac runway was opened in 1952 and the grass strips were closed.
-A feature of the airport in the 1950s was the traffic control system – traffic-lights were in place to prevent vehicles using the road fromLes Quennevais to the Airport when planes were being moved to or from the hangar used byB.E.A.
+A feature of the airport in the 1950s was the traffic control system: traffic-lights were in place to prevent vehicles using the road fromLes Quennevais to the Airport when planes were being moved to or from the hangar used byB.E.A.

 The runway was lengthened several times over the years, reaching its current length of 5,560 ft (1,690 m) in 1976.
-The runway is 150 ft (46 m) wide.
+It is 150 ft (46 m) wide.
 Additionaltaxiways were added several years later to improve access to the one end of the runway.
-Due to its restricted length, in October 2007Thomsonfly announced the removal of some services as it introduced the largerBoeing 737-800 to its fleet.[4]
+Due to its restricted length, in October 2007Thomsonfly announced the removal of some services, as it introduced the largerBoeing 737-800 to its fleet.[4]
 Designated 09/27 in 1952, the runway was redesignated 08/26 in October 2014 due to a shift in the Earth's magnetic poles.[5]

 In March 2012, led by a group chief executive, the successful completion of an integration programme with Jersey Harbours saw the creation of Ports of Jersey.
-The States of Jersey passed a business case in early-2015 and the companies were joined on 1 October 2015.
+The States of Jersey passed a business case in early 2015, and the companies were joined on 1 October 2015.

 There were approximately 47,000 aircraft movements and 1,600,000 passengers at the airport during 2016.[2]